streambinder/spotitube/docs/design.md

 ## Mixer

-For each playlist passed for synchronization, bundles it into a PLS (or whatever other encoding is used, e.g. M3U) file which contains every track composing the playlist which has been successfully installed.
+For each playlist passed for synchronization, bundles it into an M3U (default) or PLS file (selectable via `--playlist-encoding`) containing every track of the playlist that has been successfully installed.